Previous dayApril 19, 2026Next day

 546.2 km---✓ ReviewedUSGS →

-April 19, 2026 brought a magnitude 4.5 earthquake south of the Fiji Islands, logged at 23:16 UTC.
+A magnitude 4.5 earthquake was recorded south of the Fiji Islands on April 19, 2026 at 23:16 UTC.
 At 546.2 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-Geolocation places the event at -23.578°N, 179.799°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at -23.578°, 179.799°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19